 The ultimate in modern function and design, wall hung toilets appear to float above the floor, with no visible cistern or pedestal.
 This is the perfect style of toilet for designer bathrooms, with clean and simple lines that make great use of space.

-For true minimalist style, our Verso wall hung toilet is a great choice
+For true minimalist style, the Cooper wall hung toilet from Mode Bathrooms is a great choice

 As well as the style of the unit itself, you may also need to think about your choice of toilet seat.
 Most of our toilets include seats, using the simple and convenient quick release design for easy fitting.
 We also have soft closing seats, which allow you to release and close the lid without any sudden bangs, reducing wear and tear.

 Depending on the style of toilet, you may also have a choice of colour or finish on the seat, such as solid oak, walnut effect, or the classic white.
 Seats come in various other materials too, including Thermoplastic, which has a quality hard-wearing finish and is easy to maintain.
 Seats are also available in Thermoset, a deluxe polymer material which is UV resistant and colourfast, providing an anti-scratch, durable surface.

 - Are toilet seats a standard size?
 Find out now

 If you want to create a more seamless look in your bathroom, you could go for a combined toilet and vanity unit.
 This is a great option for bathrooms where space is at a premium, but also helps to create a stylish and unified look.

 From Orchard Bathrooms, the MySpace furniture range features a selection of stylish toilet and basin units like this